"Lonesome Tears" is another heavily orchestrated song from Sea Change

 Earliest known live version: August 2, 2002

 "Lonesome Tears" made its live debut on August 2 2002, in Seattle.
-Beck played it alone on the piano throughout his August solo acoustic tour (at 12 of the 20 shows), though a number of times he stopped it before finishing because he was not in the right mood.
+Beck played it alone on the piano throughout his August solo acoustic tour (at 12 of the 20 shows), though a number of times he stopped it before finishing because he was not in the right mood for it.
 At the show I saw, he completed it, and really did seem affected by the song.
 On another show, he preceded it by saying "This one's a weeper," and he sounds kind of guilty about indulging in it.
 But he shouldn't...I don't think anyone minds!
 Beck and Smokey also played the song on KCRW in September.

-If I had to pick only one song highlight from the two shows I attended in October 2002, "Lonesome Tears" would be it.
-Beck and the Flaming Lips had this one down.
-The Lips progressive-rock sound filled out all the strings, and the long coda blew me away.
+Next, Beck went on tour with The Flaming Lips as his band for the fall of 2002.
+And in many ways, "Lonesome Tears" was the highlight of their collaboration.
+They had this one down.
+The Lips progressive-rock abilities filled out all the strings, and the long coda was fantastic.
 This still seems to me to be a song Beck gets lost in while singing (in a good way, I mean).
-It's a great song live.
+They did the song every night together.

 Beck played "Lonesome Tears" solo on January 17 2005 at the concert he did to benefit the 2004 tsunami victims in south Asia.
 The unique thing about this version was that it was on harmonium!
 "Nobody's Fault But My Own" was the usual harmonium showpiece, but perhaps Beck was getting tired of doing that one so adapted "Lonesome Tears" to the instrument.
 Nice!
 Later on when the Guero

 tour started up for real, he sort of went back and forth on the two songs on harmonium, though "Lonesome Tears" was far fewer (around 12 times in 2005).